pub fn mirr<T: FloatLike>(

 cash_flows

-- A slice of Decimal values representing the cash flows of the investmentfinance_rate
+- A slice of values representing the cash flows of the investmentfinance_rate

 - The cost of capital (interest rate) for financingreinvest_rate